sharan-naribole/sharan-naribole.github.io-old/_posts/2017-02-24-h1b-eda-part-I.markdown

 5. **CASE_STATUS**: Status associated with the last significant event or decision.
 Valid values include “Certified,” “Certified-Withdrawn,” Denied,” and “Withdrawn”.
 This feature will help us analyze what share of the H-1B visa is taken by different employers/ job positions.

+**UPDATE:** The CASE_STATUS field denotes the status of the application after LCA processing.
+Certified applications are filed with USCIS for H-1B approval. **CASE_STATUS: CERTIFIED does not mean the applicant got his/her H-1B visa approved, it just means that he/she is eligible to file an H-1B.** The random allocation is performed in the next stage by USCIS.
+For more details on this update, read this [discussion](https://www.kaggle.com/nsharan/h-1b-visa/discussion/30691#post170928) on Kaggle.
+Credits go to [Jagan Gurumurthy](https://www.kaggle.com/jagang) for figuring this out.

 Other important columns include Unit of Pay and whether the Job position is a Full Time position or a Part-Time position.

 <h2> Data Transformations </h2>